barisozgenn/PackageDeliverySwiftUI/README.md

 - Enables seamless integration and handling of data in the app.

 ### Observation
-- Leverages the Observation feature to efficiently monitor changes and update the UI.
+Leverages the Observation feature to efficiently monitor changes and update the UI.
-- Provides real-time updates to the user interface based on data changes.
+ Provides real-time updates to the user interface based on data changes.
+- Macro
+- Property changes cause Ul updates
+- Bindable

 ## Installation